OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 ### 2.1 Adding file dependencies

-In order to add dependencies, you can access the modeler, edit a data source, and go to ***Behaviour Dependencies > Add new > File dependency***.
+In order to add dependencies, access the modeler, edit a data source, and go to ***Behaviour Dependencies > Add new > File dependency***.
 Here, you identify the reference you want:

 - **Name:** A platform-side identifier for the dependency;
 - **Description:** A human-readable description for the dependency;